shreyshah6699/Portfolio/README.md

 * **Experience**

-* JV Enterprise (Gahan, India) - Data Scientist, April 2020 - Present
+* JV Enterprise (Gujarat, India) - Data Scientist, April 2020 - Present

-    * Collaborated with engineers to implement a real-time anomaly detection algorithm for production lines.
+    * Collaborated with cross-functional teams to analyze large datasets, identify trends, and extract actionable insights
-    * Developed a predictive maintenance management system, resulting in a 15% reduction in excess stock.
+    * Developed predictive models to optimize inventory management, resulting in a 15% reduction in excess stock
-    * Conducted A/B testing of pricing strategies, leading to a 7% increase in price.
+    * Conducted A/B testing for pricing strategies, leading to a 7% increase in profit margins
-    * Leveraged machine learning techniques to improve product quality control, reducing defects by 12%.
+    * Leveraged machine learning techniques to improve product quality control, reducing defects by 12%
+    * Worked closely with engineers to implement real-time anomaly detection algorithms for production lines
-    * Contributed to the development of a recommendation system to personalize customer experiences.
+    * Contributed to the development of a recommendation system for personalized customer experiences

+* JV Enterprise (Gujarat, India) - Data Analyst, April 2018 - March 2020

+    *  Cleaned and transformed raw data from various sources, ensuring data accuracy and consistency
+    *  Created interactive dashboards using Tableau for monitoring key performance indicators (KPIs)
+    *  Collaborated with business stakeholders to define data requirements and deliver actionable insights
+    *  Conducted exploratory data analysis (EDA) to uncover patterns and anomalies
+    *  Assisted in designing and implementing data pipelines for efficient data processing

 * **Projects**

 * Multilingual Chatbot (GitHub)